-Revenue in the Americas region for the three and nine months ended March 31, 2020 decreased \$0.2 million or 0.5% and increased \$0.8 million or 0.6%, respectively, from the prior year periods.
-Although we had an overall decrease of 9.8% in Active Accounts in the region compared to the prior year period, revenue in the Americas remained consistent primarily due to the launch of our new Protandim® NAD SynergizerTM and Protandim® Tri-SynergizerTM system in October 2019, contributing to an increase in average order size during the period.
-We also instituted a price change and free shipping initiative beginning in January 2020, which helped drive price alignment among our Protandim® product line and provide increased incentive for monthly subscription purchases.
+Revenue in the Americas region for the three months ended September 30, 2020 decreased \$1.5 million or 3.7% from the prior year period.
+During the prior year period, we held several large events in the US and Japan resulting in additional fee and non-commissionable revenues.
+Due to the ongoing COVID-19 pandemic, we were unable to hold similar events during the current year period.
+Total Active Accounts decreased by 6.6% in the region compared to the prior year period which also contributed to the decrease in revenues.
+The decrease was partially offset due to the launch of our Protandim® NAD SynergizerTM and Protandim® Tri-SynergizerTM system in October 2019, which has led to an increase in average order sizes as compared to the prior year period.
+Additionally, in January 2020 we introduced a price change and free shipping initiative which helped drive price alignment among our Protandim® product line and provide increased incentive for monthly subscription purchases.

 Asia/Pacific & Europe.
-The following table sets forth revenue for the three and nine months ended March 31, 2020 and 2019 for the Asia/Pacific & Europe region and its principal markets (in thousands):
+The following table sets forth revenue for the three months ended September 30, 2020 and 2019 for the Asia/Pacific & Europe region and its principal markets (in thousands):